mlemosf/todoist-org-agenda/README.md

 # Installation

-Just download the ****todoist-org-agenda.el**** file and store it where you want it.
+Clone the repository to an **etc** folder inside your emacs.d.

+	git clone https://github.com/mlemosf/todoist-org-agenda.git ~/.emacs.d/etc/todoist-org-agenda

 To load all functions, just call load-file from the command bar.

     M-x load-file FILE-NAME RET